 - Beauty: Nail art, eyelash lengths, and eyebrow measurements are tracked in centimeters by professionals.

-13 Real-Life Objects That Are About 1 CM
+13 Everyday USA Objects That Are Exactly 1 CM All Verified

 Every object below is USA-specific and verified.
 Pick any one and you have a solid reference right in your hand.